Skip to content

 • Config Deployer

-Deploy/Undeploy APIs using APK Tools
+Deploy/Undeploy APIs using Kubernetes Gateway Tools

-Step 1 - Generate APK Configuration File
+Step 1 - Generate Kubernetes Gateway Configuration File

 Note